-What Is A Service History And Why Do You Need One?
+What Is A Service History and Why Do You Need One?

 Firstly, when purchasing a vehicle, you should always refer to the service history to check it has been serviced timely and correctly.
 As discussed below, this will help when you come to sell the vehicle in future.